Your CLAUDE.md file is the difference between Claude Code being a glorified autocomplete and a senior engineer who truly understands your codebase.

 What makes CLAUDE.md different:

-- Hierarchical loading — User, project, and rules levels combine
+- Hierarchical loading - Managed, user, project, and local levels combine

 - Import syntax - Reference other files with